-Bilateral diffuse hyperplastic perilobar nephroblastomatosis is generally treated with chemotherapy to reduce the risk of developing Wilms tumor; however, the risk of developing Wilms tumor remains high, 55% in one series.
-Patients who have been treated with chemotherapy for a prolonged period of time remain at high risk of developing Wilms tumor.
-If these patients develop Wilms tumor, they have a poorer prognosis than do other bilateral Wilms tumor patients, presumably because of the increased incidence of anaplasia in these cases (more than one-third of cases), and perhaps as a result of the development and selection of anaplasia in the surviving abnormal kidney cells.[170,171]
+Bilateral diffuse hyperplastic perilobar nephroblastomatosis is generally treated with chemotherapy to reduce the risk of developing Wilms tumor.
+However, the risk of developing Wilms tumor remains high for patients who received chemotherapy (55% in one series) and for those who have been treated with chemotherapy for a prolonged period of time.
+If these patients develop Wilms tumor, they have a poorer prognosis than do other bilateral Wilms tumor patients, presumably because of the increased incidence of anaplasia in these cases (more than one-third of cases), and perhaps as a result of the development and selection of anaplasia in the surviving abnormal kidney cells.[176,179]

 Extrarenal nephrogenic rests are rare and may develop into extrarenal Wilms tumor.